mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 This seemingly minor speed bump prevents me from mindlessly popping open a new tab and visiting time-waster sites.
 To visit Facebook, I have to consciously choose it.
 It also means that if I visit Facebook for other reasons, such as finding information for a local business, I don't see any personal notifications because I'm not signed in.

-This is sufficient for sites like Facebook or Twitter that are near useless when you're not logged in.
-For others, like news sites, I add its URL to uBlock Origin's filter rules.
-That way, any time I visit out of habit, I'm reminded that I need to explicitly choose to visit it in my timewaster browser.
+This is sufficient for sites like Facebook or Twitter that are near useless when you're signed out.
+For others, like a news site, I add its URL to uBlock Origin's filter rules.
+That way, any time I visit out of habit, I'm reminded that I need to explicitly choose to visit it in my time-waster browser.

 {% include image.html file="block-news3.jpg" alt="The browser blocks subsequent visits to uBlock Origin" img_link="true" max_width="650px" fig_caption="Blocking Google News" %}